OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-why-kubernetes/index.md

 ![docker top on windows](docker-top-windows.png "width=500")

-These services each carry their own memory overhead, make monitoring a little harder and is just generally yuk.
+These services bring their own resource overheads and are just generally a bit yuk.

 The real deal-breaker was that while we performed these experiments, we inevitably ended up spelunking the internet, looking for resolutions to problems, other people’s experiences, etc. Too often, all we found was tumbleweeds.
 We just didn’t get the sense that enough people were running production workloads on Windows containers to have developed that critical mass of experience.